-SECTION 1 Medicare HMO Blue FlexRx contacts (how to contact us, include to reach Member Services at the plan) • SECTION 2 Medicare (how to get help and information directly from the Fede Medicare program) SECTION 3 State Health Insurance Assistance Program (free help, information and answers to your questions about Medicare) • SECTION 4 Quality Improvement Organization (paid by Medicare to check quality of care for people with Medicare) SECTION 5 Social Security 33 SECTION 6 Medicaid (a joint Federal and state program that helps with medicosts for some people with limited income and resources) SECTION 7 Information about programs to help people pay for their presented drugs cription 35 SECTION 8 How to contact the Railroad Retirement Board 38 SECTION 9 Do you have "group insurance" or other health insurance fro employer?
+SECTION 1 Medicare HMO Blue FlexRx contacts (how to contact us, including how to reach Member Service at the plan)23 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare)34 SECTION 5 Social Security35 SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)36 SECTION 7 Information about programs to help people pay for their prescription drugs37 SECTION 8 How to contact the Railroad Retirement Board40 SECTION 9 Do you have "group insurance" or other health insurance from an employer?40

-SECTION 1 Medicare HMO Blue FlexRx contacts (how to contact us, including how to reach Member Services at the plan)
+SECTION 1 Medicare HMO Blue FlexRx contacts (how to contact us, including how to reach Member Service at the plan)

-How to contact our plan's Member Services
+How to contact our plan's Member Service

-For assistance with claims, billing, or member card questions, please call or write to Medicare HMO Blue FlexRx Member Services.
+For assistance with claims, billing, or member card questions, please call or write to Medicare HMO Blue FlexRx Member Service.
 We will be happy to help you.

+Method Member Service - Contact Information

+CALL 1-800-200-4255

-Method Member Services - Contact Information CALL 1-800-200-4255 Calls to this number are free.
+Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.

-Member Services also has free language interpreter services available for non-English speakers.
-TTY Calls to this number are free.
+Member Service also has free language interpreter services available for non-English speakers.

+TTY 711

+Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.

+FAX 1-617-246-8506

-FAX 1-617-246-8506 WRITE Blue Cross Blue Shield of Massachusetts Member Service P.O.
-Box 55007 Boston, MA 02205 WEBSITE www.bluecrossma.com/medicare-options
+WRITE Blue Cross Blue Shield of Massachusetts Member Service P.O.
+Box 55007 Boston, MA 02205

+WEBSITE www.bluecrossma.com/medicare-options